I2PM/asm-pass-interpreter/README.md

 # Readme

-Version 2.0.0-M6-public
+Version 2.0.0-M7-public

 ## About

-This is the sixth milestone release of version 2.0.
-For publication, some contents have been removed, for example support of OWL which is under heavy development right now.
+This is the seventh public milestone release of version 2.0.
+For publication, some contents have been removed, for example support of OWL which is still under heavy development.

 This repository contains the reference implementation for the subject-oriented modeling language ["Parallel Activity Specification Scheme" (PASS)](https://github.com/I2PM/PASS-Standard-Book-Tex-Project).